In today’s interview I get to speak with carnivore diet advocate, Amber O’Hearn.

-In todays interview we get a chance to talk about how she went from eating a vegetarian (and even vegan) diet, to a low carb and, finally, a carnivore diet and never looked back.
+We get a chance to talk about how she went from eating a vegetarian (and even vegan) diet, across to a low carb then finally, a carnivore diet and why she has never looked back.

 I enjoyed this interview as I have a keen interest in this topic and have just successfully completed a 30-day long self-experiment of eating only meat myself.
 (Watch my daily vlogs on Youtube here)

 After speaking with Amber I have a better understanding of how significant an impact a meat only diet can have on our mental health and female wellbeing too.

 Special thanks to Amber for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links